megofast/log_creator/README.md

   4. Start the Vagrant environment (vagrant up).
   5. Login to Vagrant (vagrant ssh).
   6. Load the news database into Postgresql.
+      1. Download news database from here: https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip.
+      2. Unzip the folder into the vagrant directory.
+      3. run the command `psql -d news -f newsdata.sql`.
+  7. Congratulations, your environment is set up, proceed to running the program!

 ## Running the Program
 - Ensure all the requirements are met.